By Jack Findaro, Co-founder and Managing Partner of Vetted Biz

 The market approach to business valuation values the subject business based off of the selling price data from recently sold similar businesses.
 The idea is that it is similar to how homes are valued in the real estate market.
 Typically, homes are valued relative to recently sold homes in the area, with the recently sold homes’ data adjusted to be more comparable to the subject home to be sold.
 By applying this same principle to the business valuation market, the goal is to calculate a business valuation that reflects the fair market value, or the “going rate,” in the market within which the business is located.

 The subject business’s financial data is also very relevant for this business valuation method.
-It is key to find an accurate The net profit before taxes plus payments to the owner(s), interest, and depreciation of assets…. metric, usually the seller’s discretionary Total earnings received by a business based on the U.S. Income Tax Return.
-The financial numbers of these earnings depend on the type of business, but can include income, guaranteed payments, compensation, interest, depreciation, elective deferrals, and contributions.For further details on how to calculate earnings and where to find financial numbers on tax return forms based on the type of… (SDE) for very small businesses, to multiply by the comparables multiplier.
+It is key to find an accurate The net profit before taxes plus payments to the owner(s), interest, and depreciation of assets. metric, usually the seller’s discretionary Total earnings received by a business based on the U.S. Income Tax Return.
+The financial numbers of these earnings depend on the type of business, but can include income, guaranteed payments, compensation, interest, depreciation, elective deferrals, and contributions.For further details on how to calculate earnings… (SDE) for very small businesses, to multiply by the comparables multiplier.
 After all, it will be counterproductive for a business buyer to calculate an inaccurate valuation by making an error on the primary input variable (near-term expected cash flow).

 How is it calculated: Choose the appropriate expected future cash flow then multiply that figure by the appropriate multiplier